curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 This same command can therefore be used to migrate an account of a deprecated format to the newest format or change the password for an account.

-For non-interactive use the passphrase can be specified with the --password flag:
+For non-interactive use the passphrase can be specified with the `--password` flag:

-    ethereum --password <passwordfile> account new
+    geth --password <passwordfile> account new

 Since only one password can be given, only format update can be performed, changing your password is only possible interactively.